 The station broadcasts local programming from private studios located within the transmission area (or wider approved area where applicable).

 We are required to provide three hours per weekday from the approved area which is typically at weekdays 6am-10am.

 We always ensure we meet our minimum requirement to provide three hours of local programming on weekdays.

 All local programming, and indeed all programming is shared between Nation Radio Wales and Nation Radio Ceredigion (two Ofcom licences)

 We sometimes share our programming and competitions across a number of radio stations operated by Nation Broadcasting.
 A full list of our stations can be found at nationbroadcasting.com

-We have recently (11 April 2022) introduced some shared programming outside of local hours (1-4pm weekdays) between our Nation Radio services in Wales and Scotland and (7-8pm weekdays) between our Nation Radio services in Wales, Scotland and the UK.
+We have introduced some shared programming outside of required local hours between our Nation Radio services in other areas of the UK.

 Guidelines on localness have been published by our regulator OFCOM, and are available here: http://stakeholders.ofcom.org.uk/broadcasting/radio/localness/localness-guidelines